Skip to contents

 • The font (lab_color is also allowed) column is also optional and lists a colour for the label for each time interval (see the Color Specification section here).

 intervals may also be a list if multiple time scales should be added to a single side of the plot.
-In this case, height, fill, lab, lab_col, lab_size, rot, abbr, center_end_labels, skip, bord_col, lty, and lwd can also be lists.
+In this case, height, fill, lab, lab_col, lab_size, rot, abbr, center_end_labels, skip, bord_col, lty, lwd, and autofit can also be lists.
 If these lists are not as long as intervals, the elements will be recycled.
 If individual values (or vectors, e.g. for skip) are used for these parameters, they will be applied to all time scales (and recycled as necessary).
 If multiple scales are requested they will be added sequentially outwards starting from the plot border.
-The axis will always be placed on the outside of the last scale.

 If you would like to use intervals from the Geological Time Scale 2012 (GTS2012), you can use time_bins and supply the returned data.frame to the intervals argument.